 To enable economically feasible M2M business e.g. 3GPP seeks to reduce the costs – impact of traffic to the network and the consumption of radio resources – that M2M devices will create for their networks.

-E.g. already as early as in 2008 3GPP has created a first set of requirements on Machine Type Communications (MTC) in [i.11] TS 22.386.
+E.g. already as early as in 2008 3GPP has created a first set of requirements on Machine Type Communications (MTC) in [b-3GPP 22 368].
 These were finally approved in 3GPP Rel-10 (2010).

 However, due to the (at the current point in time) low priority of M2M business for 3GPP Networks only limited work has been done in 3GPP architecture, radio- and protocol groups until now.